thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 apapie begins by examining the shape of the images, while anokas starts by looking at the number of scans per patient, total number of scans, and a histogram of DICOM files per patient, along with a quick sanity check to see if there's any relationship between row ID and whether a patient has cancer (none is found, implying that the dataset is well sorted).

-Alexandru takes a distribution of pixels and plots them:
+<span class="name">Alexandru</span> takes a distribution of pixels and plots them:

 ![anapie plots a distribution of pixels](images/anapie_pixel_graph.png)

 > Interesting - the distribution seems to be roughly bimodal with a bunch of pixels set at - 2000 - probably for missing values.

-Guido sheds some more light in his EDA on why this is, namely being due to what HU units represent (air, tissue and bone):
+<span class="name">Guido</span> sheds some more light in his EDA on why this is, namely being due to what HU units represent (air, tissue and bone):

 ![gzuidhof examines HU units distribution](images/gzuidhof_hu_units.png)